sudipp/trading-copy-application/README.md

 ### Backend
 - Node.js with Express
-- PostgreSQL with Sequelize ORM
+- Supabase (PostgreSQL) with Sequelize ORM
 - JWT authentication
 - Socket.io for real-time updates
 - Jest for testing